Verzuz: Notable moments in Season 2

 The post was captioned by all three members quoting "YOU GOT SERVED" with a pen in hand emoji symbol.
 To which Omarion responded hours later calling them "background dancers" and claimed they always been "praying for his downfall" since they were in the group.
 Hours later J-Boog, backed by the other 2 members rebutted on social media to expose and slander Omarion with a long 10-page meme rant post written by J-Boog about their journey before and during their history while active in the music boy band to which he expressed his anger and frustration.
 Raz B followed by releasing an official legal contract which displayed Omarion's dismissal from the group a few year prior.
 All of these issues were unfolding to the public eye online, while Sammie and Bobby V shared healthy competitive spirit while making an appearance at a venue they shared on the same day.
 Ray J sister, Brandy, also took to social media to express her disappointment towards her brother in a lengthy comment under the blog site The Shade Room post, to which he kept deleting her comment from his own profile posts.
 She expressed that if he would have listened to her instructions on being on vocal rest and drink the tea that their father sent, he might have performed better.
 This Verzuz was the most talked about Verzuz all on social media platforms as it went viral with humiliating memes, videos and opinionated posts.

 Verzuz 3.0 season 3

 In early November 2022, Swizz Beatz and Timbaland announced via Instagram that a new season would be coming soon.
 This announcement comes after the success of the lawsuit settlement with Triller.

 In autumn 2025, after a 3-year hiatus, Timbaland and Swizz partnered with Complex Con and announced the return of Verzuz live in Las Vegas, with the battle of Cash Money Records VS No Limit Records.
-The event will be streamed on Apple Music, Apple TV and on Instagram live feed channels via @applemusic, @complex and @verzuztv on October 25, 2025.
+The foregoing events will be streamed on Apple Music, Apple TV and on Instagram live feed channels via @applemusic, @complex and @verzuztv.